-Dynamic Keyword Insertion (DKI) is a feature you can use to automatically insert your keyword into the ad copy without having to manually do it (you can read more about it here).
+Keyword Insertion is a feature you can use to automatically insert your keyword into the ad copy to save time and effort.
+(If you aren’t familiar with Keyword Insertion, you can read more about it here.

 Because of this “relevancy bump”, many people think it has a direct impact on their Quality Score, without considering that it could help improve the CTR first, and then the Quality Score after.

-It’s also important to keep in mind that DKI adds in the keyword, not the search term.
-So if your search term-to-keyword ratio is around 1:30 then your CTR improvement chances are lower than if that ratio was closer to 1:10.
+Further, it’s also important to keep in mind that DKI adds in the keyword, not the search term.
+So if your search term-to-keyword ratio is around 1:30, then your CTR improvement chances are lower than if that ratio was closer to 1:10.